cosmo3769/bootstrap_COURSERA/README.md

 **npm install bootstrap jquery popper.js --save**

-*All the development dependencies will be stored in package.json*
+*All the development dependencies will be stored in package.json -->*

 ***"start": "npm run lite"***

 ***""lite": "lite-server"***

-*code index.html*
+*code index.html --> The **viewport** meta tag ensures that the screen width is set to the device width and the content is rendered with this width in mind.*

 **npm start**